JuDFTteam/aiida-fleur/docs/source/user_guide/data/fleurinp_data.rst

     * :py:func:`~aiida_fleur.data.fleurinp.FleurinpData.get_parameterdata()` - A CalcFunction
       that extracts a :py:class:`~aiida.orm.Dict` node
       containing FLAPW parameters.
 This node can be used as an input for inpgen.
-    * :py:func:`~aiida_fleur.data.fleurinpmodifier.FleurinpModifier.set_kpointsdata()` -
-      A Function of fleurmodifier used to writes kpoints of a :py:class:`~aiida.orm.KpointsData` node to the
-      inp.xml file.
-It replaces old kpoints.

 .. _setting_labels: